PeterStrick/ViVeTool-GUI/README.md

 ### Windows Feature Control GUI based on ViVeTool

 ## What is ViVeTool GUI?
-ViVeTool GUI let´s you easily enable, disable and search for new hidden Features in Windows Insider Builds, with the use of a Button and a pretty UI.
+ViVeTool GUI lets you easily enable, disable and search for new hidden Features in Windows Insider Builds, with the use of a Button and a pretty UI.

 ## Disclaimer.
 ### No one, including me / [PeterStrick](https://github.com/PeterStrick), [the creators of ViVe and ViVeTool](https://github.com/thebookisclosed/ViVe) or [the creators of mach2](https://github.com/riverar/mach2) are responsible for any damage or unintended side effects, this program might cause to your computer, by changing the Windows Feature Store.
 Use this program at your own risk.